Room: X323, Geo-Science Building, Frescati

 Haandrikman, Karen, Ann-Zofie Duvander and Natasha Webster (2021).
 Local variation in gendered family policy use: Evidence of local gender contracts?
 Spatial Demography 9(1), 155-186. https://doi.org/10.1007/s40980-021-00082-x

 Haandrikman, Karen, Natasha Webster and Ann-Zofie Duvander (2021).
 Geographical variation in local gender contracts in Sweden.
 Applied Spatial Analysis and Policy 14(3), 649-701. https://doi.org/10.1007/s12061-020-09371-2

 Haandrikman, Karen and Natasha Webster (2020), Migrant, woman and business owner: A heterogeneous group with diverse needs.
 Kulturgeografisk Seminarium 2020:1.
 Stockholm University: Department of Human Geography.

 Haandrikman, Karen and Natasha Webster (2020), Kvinna, utrikes född och företagare – En heterogen grupp med olika behov.
-I Heijne, Hedvig, Framtidens Chefer - Nyanlända och utrikes födda kvinnors entreprenörskap (pp. 20-54).
+In: Hedvig Heijne (Ed.), Framtidens Chefer - Nyanlända och utrikes födda kvinnors entreprenörskap (pp. 20-54).
 Stockholm: FORES.